arunnandam/Obesity-Risk-Prediction/README.md

 The objective is to effectively identify and categorize obesity types, enabling users to assess their risk of cardiovascular disease.
 This repository encompasses the end-to-end development of a project that adheres to industry standards

 ## Dataset
-The data has the features describing the user characteristics, physical condition and activities that he perform on daily basis.
+The data has features describing the user's characteristics, physical condition, and activities that he perform in a daily basis.
 Link - <a href="https://www.kaggle.com/competitions/playground-series-s4e2">Dataset</a>

 Features: